2024 End of Year Party

 The Masters presented Promotion Certificates to Yvonne Schmidt (Mornington, Armadale) to the position of Senior Instructor, and to Graham Sullivan (Werribee) to position of Instructor – announcing that both promotions were very well deserved.

-Congratulations to two members of the newest centre at Mornington.
-Martin Cook and Rob Harris received their certificates as new trainee instructors at the annual banquet last year.
+Congratulations to two members of the newest centre at Mornington with Martin Cook and Rob Harris receiving certificates as new trainee instructors.
 Welcome to the instructors team and we hope you enjoy your journey.

-During the year the College participated in performances at the Wushu, Tai Chi, Qigong Association (WTQA) Festival.
-The Masters presented all performers with 'Certificates of Appreciation' for their participation and excellent promotion of College routines.
+Members from the College performed at the recent Wushu, Tai Chi, Qigong Association (WTQA) Festival in October.
+The Masters presented all performers with 'Certificates of Appreciation' for their participation and excellent promotion of some College routines.

-It was then over to one of my favourite parts of our Banquets each year, the demonstrations by the Masters.
+We then moved on to one of my favourite parts of our Banquets each year, the demonstrations by the Masters.
 This year Grand Master Eng Chor performed the Wild Goose Qigong and Senior Master Chin Min performed the Dao Yin Qigong.
 Over the years I’ve noticed that every time they perform at a park lesson, training session or banquet, you could hear a pin drop.
-Nobody makes a sound as we watch the Masters of our college demonstrate their years of skill.
+Nobody makes a sound as we watch the Masters demonstrate their years of skill.

 The day seemed to go very quickly, with people catching up with those from other centres they hadn’t seen for a while.
 It was overall a great day and I’m sure people left feeling good and very full after such a lovely meal, many looking forward to the new Tai Chi year in 2025.